Signature of gate-tunable magnetism in graphene grafted with Pt-porphyrins: Acknowledgements

 \section{Acknowledgements}

-We acknowledge ANR Supergraph and CNRS for funding, Alexei Chepelianskii, Richard Deblock and Laurent Simon for helpful discussions, and M. Feigelmann for suggesting that the suppressed proximity effect could be due to the molecules\rq{} magnetism.
+We acknowledge ANR Supergraph and CNRS for funding, Juan Manuel Aguilar, Alexei Chepelianskii, Richard Deblock, Andrew Mayne, Claude Pasquier, Laurent Simon and Alberto Zobelli for helpful discussions, and M. Feigelmann for suggesting that the suppressed proximity effect could be due to the molecules\rq{} magnetism.